juampe/ms-hohner-srg-fingering/README.md

 Hohner is used only for product identification purposes.
 All trademarks and registered trademarks are the property of their respective owners.

-## INSTRUCTIONS API 2.x
+## Instrunctions for Musescore 2.x

-- Unzip Hohner SRG "Hohner SRG Fingering-API-2.x.zip"
+- Unzip Hohner SRG "Hohner SRG Fingering-API-2.x.zip" as a folder into %HOMEPATH%\Documents\MuseScore2\Plugins
-- Install the font HohnerSopranoRecorder-v1.ttf
+- Enter into the folder created  and dight click on the font HohnerSopranoRecorder-v1.ttf and install it.
-- Copy the "Hohner SRG Fingering" folder into the Musescore2 plugins folder
-- Activate the plugin in Plugins Manager
+- Run Musescore and activate the plugin in Plugins Manager
-- Enter notes and run the plugin to insert the glyphs *Note that running the plugin add new glyphs, if you run the plugin twice or more it overlaps the old glyph, use it when the partiture it's finished.*
+- Select notes and run the plugin to insert the fingering glyphs *Note that running the plugin add new glyphs, if you run the plugin twice or more it overlaps the old glyph, use it when the partiture it's finished.*

-## INSTRUCTIONS API 3.x
+## Instrunctions for Musescore 3.x

-- Unzip Hohner SRG "Hohner SRG Fingering-API-3.x.zip"
+- Unzip Hohner SRG "Hohner SRG Fingering-API-3.x.zip" as a folder into %HOMEPATH%\Documents\MuseScore3\Plugins
-- Install the font HohnerSopranoRecorder-v1.ttf
+- Enter into the folder created  and dight click on the font HohnerSopranoRecorder-v1.ttf and install it.
-- Copy the "Hohner SRG Fingering" folder into the Musescore3 plugins folder
-- Activate the plugin in Plugins Manager
+- Run Musescore and activate the plugin in Plugins Manager
-- Enter notes and run the plugin to insert the glyphs *Note that running the plugin add new glyphs, if you run the plugin twice or more it overlaps the old glyph, use it when the partiture it's finished.*
+- Select notes and run the plugin to insert the fingering glyphs *Note that running the plugin add new glyphs, if you run the plugin twice or more it overlaps the old glyph, use it when the partiture it's finished.*

 ## TEST